open-feature/js-sdk/packages/client/README.md

 ### Logging

-The JS SDK will log warning and errors to the console by default.
+The JS SDK will log warnings and errors to the console by default.
 This behavior can be overridden by passing a custom logger either globally or per client.
 A custom logger must implement the [Logger interface](../shared/src/logger/logger.ts).